w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 <div class="note">

-Examples of content which requires two-dimensional layout are images required for understanding (such as maps and diagrams), video, games, presentations, data tables (not individual cells), and interfaces where it is necessary to keep toolbars in view while manipulating content.
-It is acceptable to provide two-dimensional scrolling for such parts of the content.</div>
+Examples of content which rely upon two-dimensional layout are some informative images (such as maps and diagrams), video, games, presentations, data tables (not individual cells), and interfaces where it is necessary to keep toolbars in view while manipulating content.
+It is acceptable to provide two-dimensional scrolling for such content.</div>
 <div class="note">

 In technologies where CSS is not used, the definition of 'CSS pixel' applies as described in [Applying “CSS pixel” to Non-Web Documents and Software](#applying-css-pixel-to-non-web-documents-and-software).</div>